-Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, biking, youth programme and climbing and mountaineering.
-Have a look at our activities page for more details. ...
+Established in 1919, TTC is the longest established tramping club in Wellington with some 700 members.
+Tramping and day walks are our most popular activities, and there are many other ways you can enjoy yourself with the club, including family trips, snow sports, conservation, biking, youth programme and climbing and mountaineering.
+Have a look at our activities and trips for more details. ...

-At our next meeting:
+At our next hui

 Club nights are held on Tuesdays at our clubrooms opening at 7:10 p.m. with the proceedings starting at 7:30 p.m.